Are you looking for a YouTube video idea generator?

 This post is not an action plan to make music videos.
 However, the videos contained in this guide have music.

 By the time you are done reading this guide, you will have 13 video ideas.
-You can start using your YouTube idea generator today.
+You will also know what video ideas you should abandon.
+You can start using your YouTube video idea generator today.

 Bring on the YouTube video idea generator!